About the Sustainable Groundwater Management Act (SGMA)

 The first step in implementing the new law is to develop Groundwater Sustainability Agencies (GSAs).
 In March 2015, the Sonoma County Board of Supervisors asked staff to reach out collaboratively to GSA-eligible agencies and to solicit input from farmers, well-owners, economically disadvantaged communities, businesses, environmental groups and other interested stakeholders.

 In follow-up to Board direction, a facilitator conducted a stakeholder assessment and issued a report in September 2015.
 Currently, a working group comprised of staff from the agencies that are eligible to serve as GSAs in the three basins are working with the facilitator to develop a recommended process for forming GSAs.
-Public meetings were held in Fall 2015 to inform people about SGMA and to present GSA formation options.
+Public meetings were held in Fall 2015 to inform people about SGMA and to present GSA formation options, and new workshops will be held in Summer 2016.

 - List of GSA-eligible entities in Sonoma County